Discrete-Continuous Smoothing and Mapping

 \subsection{When can we ensure accurate solutions?}

 Though we are able to make some claims about when solutions to the discrete and continuous subproblems in our alternating minimization approach can be tractably computed, the question remains as to when one can ensure that these local search methods recover \emph{high-quality} solutions.
 Since the alternating minimization approach is a \emph{descent} method, we rely on the ability to provide a ``good'' initial guess from which purely going ``downhill'' in the cost landscape is enough to obtain a high-quality estimate.
-However, this is already a requirement of off-the-shelf tools for solving many robot perception problems, such as pose-graph SLAM, which (by virtue of the nonconvexity of the optimization problems they attempt to solve) require high-quality initialization \cite{rosen2021advances}.
-Nonetheless, the consideration of discrete variables \emph{can} make initialization more challenging.
+However, this is already a requirement of off-the-shelf tools for solving many robot perception problems, such as pose-graph SLAM, which (by virtue of the nonconvexity of the optimization problems they attempt to solve) require high-quality initialization \cite{rosen2021advances}.\footnote{Moreover, even in these ``simpler'' problem instances, \emph{verification} that a globally optimal solution has been found has only been demonstrated for certain special cases (see \cite[Sec 2]{rosen2021advances} for a review) and is otherwise itself an open problem.} Nonetheless, the consideration of discrete variables \emph{can} make initialization more challenging.
 The specifics of providing an initial guess will ultimately depend heavily on the application.

-One can also attempt to reduce the sensitivity of solutions obtained by a local optimization approach to initialization.
+One can also attempt to reduce the initialization sensitivity of solutions obtained by our local optimization approach.
 A number of methods along these lines have been proposed.
 For example, graduated nonconvexity (GNC) \cite{yang2019graduated} as discussed in Section \ref{sec:rpgo}, optimizes nonconvex functions by successively producing (and optimizing) a more well-behaved (typically convex) surrogate.
 Sampling methods and simulated annealing methods can improve convergence by allowing for the exploration of states that may \emph{increase} cost or by initializing a descent method like our proposed approach from several starting points \cite{mackay1998introduction, szu1987fast}.
 Similarly, stochastic gradient descent is a classical approach for nonconvex optimization (and has appeared in the setting of robust pose-graph SLAM \cite{Olson06icra}), which could reasonably be adapted to our approach.
 Finally, heuristics have been considered which use consistency of measurements to filter out unlikely hypotheses \cite{mangelson2018pairwise} or to \emph{re-initialize} estimates for factor graphs \cite{lu2021consensus}.